AEK Arena (cancelled project)

 AEK Arena was a football stadium project in West Attica, Greece.
-The purpose of the project was the construction of a modern football stadium to be used by AEK Athens FC.
+The purpose of the project was the construction of a modern football stadium to be used by AEK Athens F.C..

 Location

 As it was announced on September 6, 2007 the stadium would be built in Ano Liosia, a northwestern suburb of Athens.
 A contract was signed between the Greek State and AEK Athens F.C. and all the details of the project were finalised.

 Capacity and other facilities

-The stadium were to have a capacity of at least 50,000 spectators according to then AEK Athens F.C. chairman Demis Nikolaidis and it was to fulfill all the UEFA criteria in order to be regarded a 5-star venue.
-It were also to feature a shopping mall of around 50,000 square meters, a multiplex cinema as well as numerous cafes and restaurants.
+The stadium was to have had a capacity of at least 50,000 spectators according to then AEK Athens F.C. chairman Demis Nikolaidis and it was to fulfill all the UEFA criteria in order to be regarded a 5-star venue.
+It was also to feature a shopping mall of around 50,000 square meters, a multiplex cinema as well as numerous cafes and restaurants.

 Stadium naming

 The name "AEK Arena" was in use as a temporary name for the project and had never been confirmed as the official name of the stadium.
 Another name strongly contemplated for the stadium was "New Nikos Goumas Stadium", noting also the possibility for the stadium to have been eventually named "LG Stadium" or "LG Arena" after a sponsorship deal with electronics giant LG Corporation.